 When a client comes to Boston and says, “I want to do a Boston themed event,” perhaps think about expanding scope.
 Boston is quintessentially New England; it’s close to Cape Cod and the seashore, close to New Hampshire and the White Mountains, or to the Berkshires going west.
 A few years back, we took the Old North Church and painted it all white, put a bunch of fall trees around it, and it looked like a little, white, steepled Vermont church during leaf peeping season.
 If you’re doing New England, you can still do Boston, but you can also do Maine, Vermont, Cape Cod.
 And when you expand the scope it allows you to bring additional pieces from your inventory into relevance, and it opens a lot more doors to themes, and ways of approaching an event!

 When deciding on a heavily theatrical, prop-driven theme for your next event, there are a few questions you should consider.
 If you’re going to include Wally the Green Monster, or the Zakim Bridge, why do you need it, what is it going to do for your event, or is it just for show?
 Make sure you are considering your goals in all areas of your event, including prop selection!
 If you’re hoping to hit “x” number of social media impressions and create a memorable photo-op, a big, fuzzy, animated green monster represents an effective, interactive, messaging and branding opportunity, that can be a key addition to your event!

 With over 30 years’ experience in the Boston event market, VDA has the knowledge and understanding to help you design your next experience in the city!
-For more information, please contact us directly at +1 (617) 628-1200 or send us an email at email@example.com
+For more information, fill out our contact form or please call us directly at +1 (617) 628-1200 or send us an email at email@example.com